olesku/eventhub/README.md

 ## Topic patterns

 A client can be subscribed to a number of distinct topics, topic patterns, or both.
-A pattern is like a regex that matches multiple topics in a single subscription.
+A pattern is similar to a regular expression that matches multiple topics in a single subscription.

 *Note: Patterns is used for subscriptions only.
 You always have to publish to a distinct topic.*